How to treat insulin resistance

 Other dietary evidence

 The reverse is true, too.
-Any diet that causes a rapid increase in bodyweight, such as from consuming high carb, high fat, high calorie foods (sometimes called over-nutrition), can immediately cause insulin resistance — within days — even among healthy young men.14
+Any diet that causes a rapid increase in bodyweight, such as from consuming high carb, high fat, high calorie foods (sometimes called over-nutrition), can immediately cause insulin resistance — within days — even among healthy young men.

 Over the years, other areas of research have explored the possibility of specific diets decreasing insulin resistance:

-• increasing protein intake15
+• increasing protein intake

-• increasing dietary fiber intake16
+• increasing dietary fiber intake

-• eating low-glycemic index foods17
+• eating low-glycemic index foods

-• lowering dietary fat intake18
+• lowering dietary fat intake

 To learn more about the strengths and weakness of these other dietary approaches, and why we recommend low carb eating, click below: